 Designated waiting areas must not infringe or obstruct the exit width.
 It should provide a minimum of two accessible areas, each of which should measure at least 30 inches by 48 inches (horizontal surface).
 Moreover, there should be at least one DWA for every 200 persons.

-All DWAs must have a method of two-way communication installed, enabling people and the appropriate local authority to communicate with each other during the emergency.
+All DWAs must have a method of two-way communication installed, enabling people and the appropriate local authority to communicate with each other during an emergency.
 Make sure that all DWAs have a prominent sign indicating their location.
 The signs need to include instructions on what people with disabilities should do to get help.
 Signage must also be placed at all inaccessible exits, providing people with directions to where designated waiting areas are located.

 Accessible Emergency Information